PrismLibrary/Prism/README.md

 ### Container-specific packages

-Each supported IoC container has its own package assisting in the setup and use of that container together with Prism.
+Each supported IoC container has its own package assisting in the setup and usage of that container together with Prism.
 The assembly is named using this convention: Prism.*Container.Platform*.dll, e.g. **Prism.Unity.Wpf.dll**.

 Following matrix shows the platform specific support currently available.